-Mesalands offers both the Pearson VUE and the High School Equivalency Test (HiSET) exams and provides free preparation classes.
+Mesalands offers both the Pearson VUE and the High School Equivalency Tests (HiSET) and provides free preparation classes.
 Call our Educational Services Center for details at (575) 461-4413, ext.
 124.

 I would like to receive a course schedule for the current or upcoming semester.